 A comprehensive listing of all the member golf courses in the Highlands

 Overlooking the southern shores of the beautiful Moray Firth, Lossiemouth offers two traditional Scottish golf links 18 hole courses, Moray Old and Moray New.
 Like St Andrews, the courses start and finish within the town boundaries.
 Because of the remarkably favourable climate enjoyed along the shores of the Moray Firth, it is not unusual for golf to be played every day of the year.
-Moray Old is a real test of golf with seven of its par 4,s stretching more than 400yds.
 Every hole has been designed to test, yet also be fun.

 Founded in 1906 the Moray New shares the same land as the Moray Old.
-From a design of Sir Henry Cotton, the course was extended to 18 holes in 1979, and although somewhat shorter than Moray Old at 6068 yards, it was designed with every golfer in mind, young, old, high or low handicap. .
+Sir Henry Cotton designed the course which was extended to 18 holes in 1979, and although somewhat shorter than Moray Old at 6068 yards, it was designed with every golfer in mind, young, old, high or low handicap.

 Moray Golf Club is truly one of Scotland's gems, a fitting tribute to the artistry of Old Tom Morris and Henry Cotton and a must for golfers visiting the area.